Managing Hazardous Waste

 What is a Universal Waste?

-Batteries exhibiting hazardous characteristics as described in the California Code of Regulations, title 22, chapter 11 may* be classified as a type of hazardous waste called “universal waste”.
-Universal wastes are hazardous wastes that pose a lower immediate risk to people and the environment when handled properly.
-Due to this lower risk, universal wastes can be handled and transported under more relaxed rules compared to other hazardous wastes.
+Batteries exhibiting hazardous characteristics may be classified as a type of hazardous waste called “universal waste”.
+Universal wastes pose a lower immediate risk to people and the environment when handled properly.
+Their lower risk allows them to be handled and transported under more relaxed rules compared to other hazardous wastes.

 Common Types of Household Batteries